- 1 Edible properties of barley

 Gluten appears in wheat, rye and, in smaller amounts, in barley and oats.
 This component is very suitable in the elaboration of bread because of its capacity to produce a spongy and elastic dough.
 Gluten is formed by the mixture of proteins gliadin and glutenin with water.
 Some people have intolerance to gliadin, so, when they eat foods containing this protein, their body reacts against it causing celiac disease.

-Gluten, which is so useful for baking, is not suitable for celiacs or people with gluten intolerance.
+Gluten, which is so useful for baking, is not suitable for celiac or people with gluten intolerance.
 Therefore, people with chronic intestinal disease should not eat barley or foods that may contain barley, barley flour or other products that may contain this cereal.
 (Malt, beer, etc)

 We must also consider the barley sprouts a very interesting food for its richness in nutrients.
 The germinated barley is obtained by leaving the plant grow until it reaches a foot tall.
 In this case the grain is not used, which has not yet been produced, but the plant in an early growth stage.